Florida Braces For Milton, FEMA Head Slams dangerous Helene Misinformation - UrduPoint

 - 'Turn that garbage off' -

-In addition to Trump's false claim, the Washington Post reported Sunday on a series of other lies swirling around Helene that it said were "adding to the chaos and confusion in many storm-battered communities."
+In addition to Trump's false claim, the Washington Post reported Sunday on other lies swirling around Helene that it said were "adding to the chaos and confusion."

 They include a false claim that a dam was about to burst, which the Post said prompted hundreds of people to unnecessarily evacuate, and a "troubling" lie that officials planned to bulldoze bodies under the rubble in one North Carolina town.